Gu-X/Semi-Supervised-Soft-Prototype-based-Autonomous-Fuzzy-Ensemble-System/README.txt

 # Semi-Supervised-Soft-Prototype-based-Autonomous-Fuzzy-Ensemble-System
-The MATLAB code for the research paper titled "A Semi-Supervised Soft Prototype-based Autonomous Fuzzy Ensemble System for Network Intrusion Detection".
+The Python code for the research paper titled "A Semi-Supervised Soft Prototype-based Autonomous Fuzzy Ensemble System for Network Intrusion Detection".
 This work is described in:
 ===============================================================================================================================
-Gu, X., Howells, G., Yuan, H. (2024).
+Gu, X., Howells, G., Yuan, H. (2025).
 A Semi-Supervised Soft Prototype-based Autonomous Fuzzy Ensemble System for Network Intrusion Detection.
 Applied Soft Computing, Accepted.
 ===============================================================================================================================
 Please cite the paper above if this code helps.